gioblu/Agenda/README.md

 scheduler.remove(blink);
 ```

-If you need a delay in your code use this functions:
+If you need a delay in your code use these functions:
 ```cpp
 // Delay of 1 second while executing tasks when necessary scheduler.delay(1000);